arcology-network/parallel-dstoken/README.md

 ## 1. Introduction

-The original ds-token implementation is available at https://github.com/dapphub/ds-token , which is A simple and sufficient ERC20 implementation under GPL-3.0 License.The original implementaion is pretty self explantory so we are not going to explain it in detail.
+The original ds-token implementation is available at https://github.com/dapphub/ds-token , which is A simple and sufficient ERC20 implementation under GPL-3.0 License.The original implementation is pretty self explanatory so we are not going to explain it in detail.
 If you are only interested in trying Arcology testnet out without diving into specific technical details, then [please check this document](./parallel-dstoken-test-scripts.md) out for an easier start.

 ## 2. Background

-The inter-contract parallelization is relatively straighfoward and intuitive.
+The inter-contract parallelization is relatively straightforward and intuitive.
 In many cases, transactions calling different contracts belong to different application can run in parallel easily, and it is what majority of blockchain scaling solutions like sharding and sidechains are trying to achieve.

-However, there is another even more challenging scenario in which mulitple transactions are calling the same contract.
+However, there is another even more challenging scenario in which multiple transactions are calling the same contract.
 It is very common for popular applications to have huge incoming user calls.
 To the best of our knowledge, there is no solution available elsewhere today.

 The main purpose of the this ERC20 showcase is to demonstrate how our concurrency framework  takes one step further to help handle **large volumes of concurrent user calls to the same contract**.